Instructor Visa Sponsorship Jobs in Arizona

 Which companies and institutions sponsor visas for instructors in Arizona?

-Arizona State University, the University of Arizona, and Maricopa Community Colleges are among the most active sponsors for instructor roles, regularly filing H-1B and J-1 petitions.
+Arizona State University, the University of Arizona, and Maricopa Community Colleges are among the most active sponsors for instructor roles, regularly filing H-1B visa and J-1 visa petitions.
 Tucson Unified School District and Phoenix-area K-12 districts also sponsor teachers through cultural exchange programs.
 Private language schools and corporate training providers in the Phoenix metro add additional sponsorship opportunities across technical and professional instruction.

 Which visa types are most common for instructor roles in Arizona?